 Who Are the Spartanburgers?

-The Spartanburgers are the newest team in the South Atlantic League of Minor League Baseball (MiLB).
+The Spartanburgers are a team in the South Atlantic League of Minor League Baseball (MiLB).
 The South Atlantic League plays at the High-A level, which is the 3rd highest of 5 skill levels in Minor League Baseball.
 The focus at this level is to refine players’ competitive skills and prepare them for higher and higher levels of baseball.
 The South Atlantic League has an impressive history of alumni who went on to the Majors, including Hank Aaron, Ty Cobb, Bobby Bonds, and Nolan Ryan!

 Following a name-the-team contest with over 700 responses, final name considerations included the Conductors, Sluggers, and Spartanburgers.
 The Spartanburgers name was chosen in part for the favorable presentation of team logos and marketing opportunities brought forward by SPARK Business Strategies from Wilmington, North Carolina.